WeirdBeardIT/WeirdBeardIT.github.io/src/pages/terms.md

 ### Fees & payment

 Fees are as stated in our proposal.
-Payment is due within 14 days of invoice unless otherwise agreed.
+Payment is due within 5 business days of invoice unless otherwise agreed.

 ### Client responsibilities